jeanettejin/DS-Guides/AWS/ec2.md

    sudo su jeanettejin
    ```

-   Your user output should look something like:
+   Your prompt should look something like:

    ```bash
    jeanettejin@ip-172-31-30-30:/home/ubuntu$